April: What to Do in the Desert Garden

 Upcoming Gardening Events in April

 There are loads of gardening classes and events throughout April.
-You’ll find an up-to-date list of gardening-related events in our Tucson Gardening Events Calendar.
+You’ll find a comprehensive list of nurseries, botanical gardens, and organizations that regularly hold classes, events, and sales so that you never miss out in our Tucson Gardening Event Guide.

-Pima County Master Gardener Home Tour will be held early this month.
+The Pima County Master Gardener Home Tour is held this month.
 Get your tickets soon because they sometimes sell out.
+They also hold their semi-annual plant sale this month.

 Did you enjoy this article?